 3.2.1 Operating Obligations

-(1) A Qualified Scheduling Entity (QSE) shall maintain a scheduling center with qualified personnel with the authority to commit and bind the QSE, as described in Protocol Section 16.2, Registration and Qualification of Qualified Scheduling Entities.
+(1) Qualified Scheduling Entities (QSEs) that are Wide Area Network (WAN) Participants shall maintain a control or operations center with qualified personnel with the authority to commit and bind the QSE, as described in Protocol Section 16.2, Registration and Qualification of Qualified Scheduling Entities.
 QSEs shall communicate with ERCOT for the purpose of meeting their obligations specified in the Protocols and these Operating Guides.
 Each QSE shall designate an Authorized Representative as defined in Protocol Section 2.1, Definitions.

-(2) Each QSE shall submit to ERCOT, by March 15 of each year, a written back-up control plan to continue operation in the event the QSE’s scheduling center becomes inoperable.
+(2) QSEs that are WAN Participants shall submit to ERCOT, by March 15 of each year, a written back-up control plan to continue operation of the control or operations center in the event the QSE’s control or operations center becomes inoperable.
 Back-up control plans shall be submitted to ERCOT via secured webmail or encrypted data transfer.
 QSEs shall request that a secure email account be created with ERCOT by sending an email to shiftsupervisors@ercot.com.

 (3) Each back-up control plan shall be reviewed and updated annually and shall include as a minimum, the following: